t0pd4wn/loco.sh/README.md

 When you install ```loco``` a watermark file ```~/.loco.yml``` is installed.
 It stores the original dotfiles backup path.
 Wen you try to remove a profile ```loco``` tries to find the watermark path to restore the original user dotfiles.
 If the path is broken, either correct the ```~/.loco``` watermark with the correct one or put your dotftiles at the expected path.
 If for some reasons, you don't have access to these files, simply remove the ```~/.loco``` file.
 Previous installation will remain but you will be able to launch a new installation over it.

-## Backlog
+## Wishlist
 - actions: add init, save
 - actions: add a "change_background" action
-- bug: using remote /profiles/ dir doesn't work with remove
-- code: add an img module class ?
+- code: add an "img" module class ?
 - documentation: add an example row in the options table
 - options : add a "none" option
 - options : detached in a remote /.dotfiles/ folder